ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/workflow-functions/index.html.markdown

 <td width="13">
 </td>
 <td width="637">
-Assigns a Person or Group to a Role for a specified App (can also be [done manually in the Console](/developers/user-guide/product-guide/advanced-features/workflow/roles-stages) )
+  Assigns a Person or Group to a Role for a specified App (can also be <a href="/developers/user-guide/product-guide/advanced-features/workflow/roles-stages) ">done manually in the Console</a>

 </td>
 </tr>